Y La Bamba

 Y La Bamba is an American indie alternative/experimental band led by singer-songwriter and guitarist Luz Elena Mendoza.
-They are a first generation American, and sings in both English and Spanish.
-The current ensemble includes Mendoza: vocals, guitar; Julia Mendiolea: guitar, bass; Antonio Montanez: drums; and Isabeau Waia'u Walker: vocals, percussion.
+They are a first generation American, and sing in both English and Spanish.
+The current ensemble includes Mendoza: vocals, guitar; Julia Mendiolea: guitar, bass; Antonio Montanez: drums; and Isabeau Waiaʻu Walker: vocals, percussion.

 Y La Bamba has released five albums and two EPs.

 History

 Y La Bamba's Mendoza was born in San Francisco, California and was influenced by the traditional music of her Michoacan, Mexico born parents: father in Aguililla, Michoacán and mother in Coalcomán, Michoacán.
 This includes rancheras, corridos, boleros and huapangos songs.
 "Corridos, especially, was very well present in a lot of the bands that played in quinceañeras, weddings and parties," Mendoza told Billboard.
 "Those grupero, Tex-Mex, and norteño five-piece acoustic bands with harp and violin, have all shaped my music."

 Mendoza was raised in Southern Oregon, and later moved to Portland, Oregon to form the first versions of Y La Bamba.
 At 37, Mendoza moved to Guadalajara, Mexico.